experimentech/Lilith-AI/pmflow_bnn_enhanced/ENHANCEMENTS_v0.3.0.md

 ## License

-Same as PMFlow BNN (inherited from Pushing-Medium project)
+Same as PMFlow BioNN (inherited from Pushing-Medium project)

 ---

 ## Credits

 Enhanced by Lilith AI project for production neuro-symbolic systems.
-Based on PMFlow BNN v0.2.1 by experimentech.
+Based on PMFlow BioNN v0.2.1 by experimentech.

 ---